jpowerwa/animalia/README.md

 ## Fact Management API

-Individidual facts can be retrieved using an HTTP GET on the '/animals/facts/' resource using the GUID to specify the target fact:
+Individual facts can be retrieved using an HTTP GET on the '/animals/facts/' resource using the GUID to specify the target fact:

 `
 GET /animals/facts/0b3431e3-2351-46f1-ad90-fa022a60ba15  HTTP/1.1